ragardner/tksheet/docs/DOCUMENTATION.md

     rows: int | set | Iterator[int] = set(),
     redraw: bool = True,
     deselect_all: bool = True,
+    data_indexes: bool = False,
 ) -> Sheet
 ```
 - **NOTE**: `rows` (`int`) uses displayed row indexes, not data indexes.
 In other words the indexes of the rows displayed on the screen are the ones that are hidden, this is useful when used in conjunction with `get_selected_rows()`.
+- `data_indexes` is only applicable when there are already rows hidden.
+When `False` it makes the `rows` parameter indexes represent displayed rows and not the underlying Sheet data rows.
+When `True` the indexes represent data indexes.

 ___